 My list of favourite films often fluctuates, but it’s a list that I enjoy doing…

-4. Children of Men (2006) – Alfonso Cuaron again; this time with a mesmerising tale that is ingeniously made.
+6. Children of Men (2006) – Alfonso Cuaron again is a terrific filmmaker and this a remarkable movie.
 Clive Owen is the hero we all need.

-2. Fight Club (1999) – Is it a cliche to be here?
-Fincher again (my favourite director) showing what you can do with an adaptation.
+5. Fight Club (1999) – Is it a cliche to be here?
+David Fincher showing what you can do with an adaptation.
 Every time I watch it it still amazes me – Brad Pitt, Ed Norton, Helena Bonham Carter all phenomenal in a special film.

-1. Annie Hall (1977) – Hard to talk about Woody Allen without talking about other things, but his film-making is remarkable.
+2. Annie Hall (1977) – Hard to talk about Woody Allen without talking about other things, but his film-making is exceptional.
 This film changed the way I look at cinema and how it can be.
 It cheers me up when I’m down, and inspires me when I’m dry creatively.